yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

 <a href="https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure" target="_blank">velero-plugin-for-microsoft-azure</a>, which provides:

-* Backup & Restore of Kubernetes objects (Cluster configuration)
 - An object store plugin for persisting and retrieving backups on Azure Blob Storage.
-Content of backup is log files, warning/error files, restore logs.
+Content of backup is metadata (log files, warning/error files, restore logs) + cluster configuration.

-* Backup & Restore of persistent volumes
 - A volume snapshotter plugin for creating snapshots from volumes (during a backup) and volumes from snapshots (during a restore) on Azure Managed Disks.
   - It supports Azure Disk provisioned by Kubernetes driver `kubernetes.io/azure-disk`
   - Since v1.4.0 the snapshotter plugin can handle the volumes provisioned by CSI driver `disk.csi.azure.com`